kostich/semafor/README.md

   * cd into the directory where you cloned this repo,
   * issue the command `sudo make install` to install it.

+If you already installed the program earlier, you'll need to uninstall it first, as described in the "Removal" section and then execute `sudo make install` again.

 ##Usage
 After doing this, you can start Semafor by:
   * Searching for Semafor or Семафор in Gnome Overview (if using Gnome Shell),